abstractqqq/myVNTemplate/README.md

 ## Beta release postponed because of internal restructuring.
 Will not push to main until after restructure is almost done.

-## Goal and Vision: Brining the theatrical experience into your story, right in the Godot Engine.
+## Goal and Vision: Bringing the theatrical experience into your story, right in the Godot Engine.

 ### Keypoints: (subject to change...)